 Other tips to help you fall asleep

-The best technique to fall asleep is to “go to bed only when tired and do it at a consistent basis every night ... and no nap during the daytime,” said Kothare.
+The best technique to fall asleep is to "go to bed only when tired and do it consistently every night ... and no nap during the daytime," said Kothare.
 Some other factors that he suggested people consider to help them doze off more easily:

 Check your sleep environment.
 "Try to maintain a dark environment," said Kothare.
 "Not too hot; it should be cool and noise-free as much as possible."

 Rule out medical conditions.
-“Medical conditions need to be ruled out before you treat the primary insomnia,” said Kothare.
-“Medical disorders like anxiety or depression need to be addressed; if you snore you need to consider obstructed sleep apnea; if you have restless leg syndrome sensations in your legs may make it difficult to fall asleep.”
+"Medical conditions need to be ruled out before you treat primary insomnia," said Kothare.
+"Medical disorders like anxiety or depression need to be addressed; if you snore, you need to consider obstructed sleep apnea; if you have restless leg syndrome, sensations in your legs may make it difficult to fall asleep."